 25% or 50% Surcharge

 When you don’t pay your taxes, you have to pay a surcharge.
-It’s a one-time penalty applicable for each non-payment and non-filing of taxes.
+It’s a one-time penalty applicable for each non-payment and failure to file income tax return in the Philippines.

 25% will be charged to the following: